 There are advanced quizzes that make your students' learning experience more interactive than passively binge-watching all your video lessons (although it takes quite some time to set up the quizzes).

-Thinkific offers a community areas similar to Kajabi, but with more features for customisation.
+Thinkific offers a community area similar to Kajabi, but with more features for customization.
 No need for external Facebook groups here.

 This platform is built for both small and large course creators—although it probably has it's strengths amongst the bigger players.
 As an example, you can easily bulk manage large cohorts of students (which is only relevant when you actually have a lot of students.)